Planning for a Liquidity Event

 If you are in the enviable position of having years of hard work pay off with an upcoming liquidity event, there is a lot to prepare for before the liquidity event itself.
 At that point, it is more important than ever to have a thoughtful financial plan that will build a solid foundation to meet your long-term financial and personal objectives.
 Your financial plan should be as unique as your fingerprint, custom to your vision and goals in order to support growth and protect assets to ensure financial success now and into the future.

-In anticipation of a forthcoming liquidity event, here are a few actions to consider:
+In anticipation of a forthcoming liquidity event, here are a few actions to consider in liquidity planning:

 Consider Income and Estate Tax Strategies Around Concentrated Positions